marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 minikube   Ready    control-plane,master   1d    v1.23.3
 ```

-- Enable Addons: `minikube addons enable ingress` for ingress.
+- Enable Addons:
+`minikube addons enable ingress`
+ for ingress.
-##  Installing a Single MarkLogic Host to minikube
+##  Installing a Single MarkLogic Host to Minikube
-- Push the image used for MarkLogic Server to the VM: `minikube image load store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4`
+- Push the image used for MarkLogic Server to the VM:
+`minikube image load store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4`
-  - The above Image ID: `store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4` is whatever the latest image is, to find the latest id go to https://hub.docker.com/_/marklogic
+  - For the image ID in this example,`store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4` is what the latest image is.
+To find the latest id go to https://hub.docker.com/_/marklogic
 - Navigate to where you downloaded or cloned the MarkLogic Helm repository.
   - Verify that the image loaded to Minikube with the comand above matches the `repository` and `tag` in the `values.yaml`.
   ```YAML